CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 {{< /expand >}}

 ## Export a Topology via API
 Existing simulations can be exported into a JSON representation via API.

-A more detailed schema for this format can be viewed by visiting the [API documentation](https://air.nvidia.com/api/#/v2/v2_simulations_export_retrieve).
+Refer to the [API documentation](https://air.nvidia.com/api/#/v2/v2_simulations_export_retrieve) for additional schema details.

 {{< expand "Export Instructions" >}}

-In order to export a simulation, the following API v2 SDK method can be used:
+Use the API v2 SDK to export a simulation:

 ```
 from air_sdk.v2 import AirApi